faudio/faudio/doc/Prerequisites.md

   * Mac OS X 10.5 or later

 Porting to Linux should be relatively easy but has not been done yet.

-The Audio Engine is *strictly* 32-bit at the moment.
-This requires some precautions when cross-compiling on a 64-bit system, in particular all library dependencies must also be compiled in 32-bit (or universal) mode.
-If you get unexpected linking errors, you likely have the wrong version of some library.

 # Compiler {#Compiler}